Malaysia is one of the most fascinating countries in the region with a rich diversity of cultures, scenery and resort variety.

-Flying time from UK is approx. 12 hours to Kuala Lumpur (known as KL).
-Onward travel to Penang or Langkawi is one hour, two hours to Kota Kinabalu, Sabah and Kuching, Sarawak.
+Flying time from the UK is approx. 12 hours to Kuala Lumpur (known as KL).
+Onward travel to Penang or Langkawi is one hour.
+Two hours plus to Kota Kinabalu, Sabah and Kuching, Sarawak.

 For the west coast of Peninsula Malaysia (Penang and Langkawi), the most settled months tend to be December through to April.
 May to November can see higher humidity and rainfall, usually in short sharp bursts, with some beach erosion and higher sea swells.
-The east coast has the reverse season, with particularly high rainfall and sea swells November to March, and most settled weather in our summer months.
+The east coast has the reverse season, with particularly high rainfall and sea swells November to March and most settled weather in our summer months.

-Penang is a highly developed resort island with villas and condominiums as much in evidence as hotels, good restaurant options and an interesting and historic island capital, Georgetown (easy to explore on foot).
+Penang is a highly developed resort island with villas and condominiums as much in evidence as hotels.
+Good restaurant options and an interesting and historic island capital, Georgetown (easy to explore on foot).

 Sabah & Sarawak

-All about Eco adventure and experiences, dense forests, great beaches, nature and of course the Orang Utans.
-Sarawak in particular is totally unspoilt and the luxury comes in the unique experience rather than the quality of the hotels which tend to be modest and pleasant rather than luxurious.
+All about Eco-Adventure and experiences, dense forests, great beaches, nature and, of course, the Orang Utans and Proboscis monkeys (see lead image).
+Sarawak, in particular, is totally unspoilt and the luxury comes in the unique experience, rather than the quality of the hotels, which tend to be modest rather than luxurious.